Chuni Lal Bhagat

-Chuni Lal Bhagat is an Indian politician and was Minister for Forest and wildlife, labour in the Punjab Government.
-He is member of Bharatiya Janta Party (BJP).
+Chuni Lal Bhagat (1 December 1932 – 10 September 2026) was an Indian politician who was Local Government minister and was in charge of the Medical Education & Research department.
+He was a member of the Bharatiya Janta Party (BJP).

 Early life

-He was born in Sialkot, British India on 1 December 1932.
-His father's name is Mehnga Ram and mother's name Rukmani Devi.
-He studied up to Matriculation.
+Bhagat was born in Sialkot, British India on 1 December 1932, to Mehnga Ram and Rukmani Devi.
+He studied up to matriculation.

 Business

-He has a business of exporting sports goods.
+Bhagat had a business of exporting sports goods.

 Political career

-He contended election from Jullundur (Jalandhar) South in 1985 as an Independent candidate, but lost the elections.
-In 1997, he again contested from Jalandhar South as BJP candidate and became a member of Punjab Vidhan Sabha.
-He again won from Jalandhar South in 2007 In 2012, Jalandhar South underwent Boundary delimitation and he successfully contested from new constituency Jalandhar West.
-He was elected Deputy Speaker of Punjab assembly in 2011 after the resignation of Satpal Gosain.
-He was cabinet minister and hold portfolio of Local Government and Medical Education & Research.
-He was the leader of BJP legislative party in assembly from 2012 to 2017.
-He didn't contest election in 2017.
+Bhagat contended for election from Jullundur (Jalandhar) South in 1985 as an Independent candidate, but lost the election.
+In 1997, he again contested from Jalandhar South as the BJP candidate and became a member of the Punjab Vidhan Sabha.
+He again won from Jalandhar South in 2007.
+In 2012, Jalandhar South underwent boundary delimitation and he successfully contested from the new constituency Jalandhar West.
+He was elected Deputy Speaker of the Punjab assembly in 2011 after the resignation of Satpal Gosain.
+He was a cabinet minister and held the portfolio of Local Government and Medical Education & Research.
+He was the leader of the BJP legislative party in the assembly from 2012 to 2017.
+He didn't contest the election in 2017.

-Personal life
+Personal life and death

-He was married to Late Sheela Devi.
-He has four sons and four daughters.
+Bhagat was married to Sheela Devi.
+He had four sons and four daughters.

+Bhagat died on 10 September 2026, at the age of 93.